 Active camera.
 Clicking takes you to the CCD parameters and you can select the active camera there.

-The size of the active camera's sensor.
+The size of the active camera's sensor in arcmin.

 Size of the entire recording area according to the mosaic size.
 (Mosaic selection area)

 Amount of the overlap of the individual mosaic fields in percent

 in right ascension and declination.